 The NDR reserve does not go by the same principles, given the nature of funding for NDR reform by the Scottish Government.

-The General Reserve balance at 31 March 2024 is £0.238m with an additional £0.509m earmarked for the NDR reform Implementation.
+The General Reserve balance at 31 March 2025 is £0.237m, with an additional £0.567m and £0.376m earmarked for the NDR reform Implementation and the Electoral Integrity Programme respectively.

 Going Concern